scaleoutsean/awesome-solidfire/README.md

 ### VMware

-- PowerShell [Script](https://github.com/kpapreck/test-plan/blob/master/kp-clone-snap-to-datastore.ps1) to clone a VMFS6 volume from a SolidFire snapshot and import it to vCenter
+- PowerShell [script](https://github.com/kpapreck/test-plan/blob/master/kp-clone-snap-to-datastore.ps1) to clone a VMFS6 volume from a SolidFire snapshot and import it to vCenter
 - PowerShell [examples](https://github.com/solidfire/PowerShell/tree/release/1.5.1/VMware) for VMware
-- PowerShell [scripts](https://github.com/solidfire/PowerShell/tree/release/1.5.1/SPBM) for integration with Storage Policy Based Management
+- PowerShell [scripts](https://github.com/solidfire/PowerShell/tree/release/1.5.1/SPBM) for integration with Storage Policy Based Management (SPBM)

 Do not use old performance-tuning scripts from these examples on VMware ESXi 6.5 and above because they were written for ESXi 5.5 and 6.0.
 ESXi 6.5 and later have appropriate SolidFire MPIO settings built-in and require no special modification or tuning